ESA Mentorship Program (ESAMP)

 How often should meetings occur?

-Mentors and mentees are responsible for agreeing on the frequency and timing of their meetings.
-The mentee typically takes the lead in organizing and scheduling these meetings.
+Mentors and mentees agree on the frequency and timing of meetings.
+The mentee typically takes the lead in scheduling.

 Can I have more than one mentee?

-What if I no longer wish to accept more mentees or decide to discontinue my role as a mentor in the mentorship program?
+What if I no longer wish to accept more mentees or decide to discontinue my role?

 How do I handle challenges in the mentoring relationship?

-If either the mentor or mentee feels that the relationship is not working, they should communicate openly and consider ending the relationship.
+Address challenges openly and constructively.
+If the relationship is not working, communicate openly and consider ending it.

 What should I do if I need to end the mentorship relationship early?